-Windows Defender Security Center provides virus & threat protection to help you scan for threats on your device.
+Virus & threat protection in Windows Defender Security Center helps you scan for threats on your device.
 You can also run different types of scans, see the results of your previous virus and threat scans, and get the latest protection offered by Windows Defender Antivirus.

 - Scan for potentially harmful threats on your device.